StevenThao21/ux-StitchNiche/README.md

 # Stitch Niche

-Stitch Niche is a crochet and knitting application designed to assist with pattern design and resizing.
+Stitch Niche is an application designed to assist with resizing and designing crochet and knitting patterns.
+Stitch Niche will help those of all skill levels be able to customize their patterns to fit their needs.
+Stitch niche is unique because it tackles the difficult task of resizing patterns that often requires a great deal of time and effort to do the calculations.
+This application hopes to make working on the projects you want to make a little easier!

 ## UX Team Members